-This Easter Weekend I wish I could be more confident that the message of the Savior’s atonement and resurrection is near to the hearts of church members.
-However, my experience in the Bloggernacle in the last six years has opened my eyes to the fact that there are many other concerns on the minds of church members than the atoning sacrifice of Jesus Christ.
+My experience in the Bloggernacle in the last sixteen years has opened my eyes to the fact that there are many other concerns on the minds of church members than the atoning sacrifice of Jesus Christ.
 I don’t think the author intended the following quote to include Latter-day-Saints but unfortunately it applies and fits all to well when it comes to what is routinely discussed in the ‘nacle.

 “For many, the beautiful and deep doctrine of the Atonement is summarily dismissed and placed on the back shelf with the facile response, ‘Just believe and be saved.’
 Why such an approach?
 Perhaps Hugh Nibley best articulates the reason: